-- it produces non-ionising radiation that could lead to a person being exposed to radiation levels in excess of the exposure limits mentioned in Schedule 1
+- the apparatus produces non-ionizing radiation that could lead to a person being exposed to radiation levels exceeding the non-ionizing radiation exposure limits; and

 - in the course of intended operations or procedures of the apparatus; or

-- under a reasonably foreseeable abnormal event involving the apparatus; or
+- as a result of a reasonably foreseeable abnormal event involving the apparatus; or

-- under a reasonably foreseeable single element failure of the apparatus; or
+- as a result of a reasonably foreseeable single element failure of the apparatus; or

-- REGULATORY GUIDE: How to determine whether a UV source is a controlled aparatus -
+- REGULATORY GUIDE: How to determine whether a UV source is a controlled apparatus

-- REGULATORY GUIDE: How to determine whether a RF source is a controlled aparatus -
+- REGULATORY GUIDE: How to determine whether a RF source is a controlled apparatus

 The Act and Regulations refer to both 'threshold' exemptions and those that would normally require a licence but may be subsequently declared exempt by the CEO of ARPANSA.